huanciou/STYLiSH_SUPER/readme.md

 4. Install server dependencies `npm install`
 5. Create admin role and user: `npm run db:seeds initAdmin.js`
 6. Start a redis server in `localhost` at port `6379`
+7. Clear redis campaign cache
-7. Start queue (Optional)
+8. Start queue (Optional)
-8. Clear Browser localStorage if needed.
+9. Clear Browser localStorage or cookies if needed.
 The same address will use the same space to records localStorage key-value pairs and it may conflict with mine.
 (Optional)

 ### Run Develop Server
 ```